sumitrasankar75/RecSys/README.md

  6. Open in browser http://10.10.11.64:8870/

- 7. Go to Rec_Sys folder to run the GRU model notebook. (preprocessing-Copy1-2.ipynb)
+ 7. Go to Rec_Sys folder to run the GRU model notebook. (gru_recsys.ipynb, xlnet_recsys.ipynb)

- gru_recsys - GRU Model Training and Evaluation

- xlnet_recsys - Transformer Model Training and Evaluation (Have some errors.
-Needs to be fixed)
+ The transformer model has some errors and needs to be fixed.

  schema_features - schema object (text file) necessary to train and evaluate the models